Grouse

 As Grouse is a ski resort near Vancouver and only a short drive away, accommodation is typically based in apartments in North Vancouver.
 These are close to shops, cafes, and the Grouse bus stop, it is a cool place to be based for a winter.
 We provide accommodation through private apartment rentals.
 After the initial training and exam period you will be responsible for accommodation payments - you can expect to make an advanced rent payment before the season starts covering the length of your tenancy.
 Rates and locations may vary from time to time, and if they do we will endeavour to let you know at the earliest opportunity.
 Average monthly rent in Canada is approximately $1000-1200 CAD for seasonal accommodation.

-EA Ski & Snowboard want you to have the best winter possible at Grouse Mountain.
-This means that we have someone on the ground, who is easily contacted and there to offer advice and support at all times.
+Once in Canada we have someone on the ground, who is easily contacted and there to offer advice and support at all times.
 They are familiar with Grouse Mountain and Vancouver and will be a familiar face to make your gap year and first winter that much easier.